janscience/Teensy_Amp/R5.0/README.md

 - Alternatively, channels can be fed in directly (gain=1).
 - Have two connectors, one for each option.

+### Input impedance

+- Is given by R1, R2, and R3 in parallel.
+- TODO: make it as high as possible
+- TODO: make test measurements in water to see what high means

 ### High-pass filter

-- C1=10uF forms a highpass filter with R2, R1, and R0.
+- C1=10uF forms a high-pass filter with R2, R1, and R0.
-- Time constant is tau=R2*C1*(R2+2*R0)/(R2+R0) , if R1=r2.
+- Time constant is tau=R2*C1*(R2+2*R0)/(R2+R0) , if R1=R2.
   tau=1s (R0=0), tau=2s (R0=500k)
-- R1 and R2 reference the input channels to VGND.
-  VGND is the average of the input signals CHx: VGND = mean(CHx) = AVVD/2.
+- High-pass filter pulls signals to VREF by subtracting each signals DC offset.
+- This is crucial to keep the signals within the operating range of the opamps.

 ### Pre-amplifier

 - The [TI OPA1662](opa1662.pdf) non-inverting opamps (green) operate on virtual ground given by VREF.
-  They return the amplified SIGx (=CHx) relative to VREF: gain*(CHx-VREF)+VREF.
+  They return the amplified SIGx relative to VREF: gain*(SIGi-VREF)+VREF.
   The full-range output is then between GND and AVDD.
   Because of the common mode rejection (see below) non-inverting amplifiers are the only possibility.
 - gain=1+R5/R4.
 For changing gain change R5.
   For R4=10k and R5=100k we get a x11 gain.
   For R4=10k and R5=10k we get a x2 gain.
+  TODO: check step responses for smaller resistances (1k), and compare with data sheet.
-- In single-ended mode we measure at INxP CHx - mean(CHx), the difference between the actual potential CHx and the average over all signals.
+- In single-ended mode (S1 connected to MONO) we measure SIGi and thus get an approximated monopolar measurement.
-- The subtraction of the average introduces fake signals on channels without input, resembling the negative input on another channel.
-Also the average over all recorded signals is zero: mean(CHx - mean(CHx)) = mean(CHx) - mean(CHx) = 0.
-  The larger the number of input channels, the more channels might have no signal, the closer mean(CHx) to zero.
-- VREF and VGND are not only set by the common mode of the signal, but also by other loads in the system (?).
-The latter is still present in the single ended measurement.
-See below for improved common mode rejection.

-What we want, however, is a monopolar measurement of CHx.
-We would get this with a fixed VREF that is independent of the input potentials.
-Thus, we somehow need to stabilize VREF:

-- Somehow make VREF less dependent on signals by means of an opamp????
+- This does not reject the common mode, mean(SIGi), which might be a problem with large external noise, or when coupling two or more loggers.
+- TODO: test the possibility of a optional reference electrode at VREF.
-- Electrodes in a tank: connect VREF to ground of building.
-Test it!
+- When having electrodes in a tank: connect VREF to ground of building.
+TOOD: Test it!
-- Otherwise: use a reference electrode on VREF.
-  Again...
-Details?
-Could be optional!

 ### Common mode rejection:

+- Set S1 to DIFF.
-- Via R3 we get the common mode signal AVRG=mean(CHx) as an input to OP0, which is not contaminated by other sources.
+- Via R3 we get the common mode signal AVRG=mean(SIGi) as an input to OP0, which is not contaminated by other sources.
 - This is amplified in the same way against VREF as the signals.
-- Only in this non-inverting configuration do we get an average signal independent of the number of input channels!
+- Only in this non-inverting configuration do we get an average signal independent of the number of input channels, because the current into the non-inverting input is zero and then the currents via R3 add up to zero!
-- This cleans up the measurements, because GND and thus VREF is mean(CHx) plus noise from other sources:
-  - pre-amplified signals: CHx - VREF
-  - pre-amplified common mode: mean(CHx) - VREF
-  - differential measurement: CHx - mean(CHx) -> without external noise!
+- Measuring this in differential mode subtracts common mode from the signals:
+  SIGi - mean(SIGi).
 - This does not result in a monopolar measurement!

-We can easily switch between single-ended and differential measurements by configuring the TLV320ADC appropriately.
+  The subtraction of the average introduces fake signals on channels without input, resembling the negative input on another channel.
+Also the average over all recorded signals is zero: mean(SIGi - mean(SIGi)) = mean(SIGi) - mean(SIGi) = 0.
+  The larger the number of input channels, the more channels might have no signal, the closer mean(SIGi) to zero.

+- Use [CUS-22TB](../R4.1/cus2604293.pdf) to switch between MONO and DIFF.
+- Use a digital pin to check for the position of this pin.
+- Based on this configure the ADC to differential or single-ended measurement.

 ### Input ranges: